HearthSim/proto-extractor/README.md

 The option `--proto3` will use the proto3 compiler to generate .proto files with protobuffer 3 syntax.

+WARN; Proto3 syntax is more readable but less accurate.
+Use Proto2 syntax for emulation purposes.

 > Defaults to False.

 ### Resolve circular dependancies

 The option `--resolve-circular-dependancies` will run a processor object that detects and solves circular dependancies for you.
 Both circular dependancies between types and namespaces are detected.

-> Defaults to True.
+> Defaults to False.

 ### Resolve name collisions

 The option `--resolve-name-collisions` will run a processor object that detects and solves all kinds of name collisions for you.
 See the processor code for more details.

-> Defaults to True.
+> Defaults to False.

 ### Automatic packaging